AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 >[!NOTE]
 >
->The hotfix for CVE-2026-75650 is now compatible with all the all Adobe Commerce and Magento Open Source versions between 2.4.4 - 2.4.7.
+>The hotfix for CVE-2026-75650 is now compatible with all the Adobe Commerce and Magento Open Source versions between 2.4.4 - 2.4.7.
 Please refer the table below and download the patch applicable for your version.

 To help resolve the vulnerability for the affected products and versions, you must apply the **below patch** (depending on your version) and rotate your encryption keys.